iitis/DatagenCopulaBased.jl/README.md

   0.226484   1.12436     0.989712
  -0.727203   0.238701   -1.54419
 ```
-To change a chosen marginals subset `inds[i][2]` of multivariate Gaussian distributed data `x` by means of Archimedean sub-copula of family `inds[i][1]` run:
+To change the chosen marginals subset  of the multivariate Gaussian distributed data `x` by means of the Archimedean copula run:

 ```julia
 julia> gcop2arch(x::Matrix{Float64}, inds::Vector{Pair{String,Vector{Int64}}}; naive::Bool = false, notnested::Bool = false)
 ```

+Marginals to be changed are list in `inds[i][2]`, while the corresponding Archimedean copula is determined in `inds[i][1]`.
-many disjoint subsets numbered by `i` with different Archimedean sub-copulas are possible.
-As before all univariate marginal distributions are Gaussian and unaffected by a transformation.
-Named parameter `naive` indicates a use of a naive algorithm of data substitution.
-Named parameter `notnested` means the use of one parameter Archimedean copula instead of a nested one.
+Many disjoint subsets of marginals with different Archimedean copulas can be transformed.
+All univariate marginal distributions are Gaussian hence unaffected by the transformation.
+The keyword `naive` indicates the use of the naive data resampling if `true`.
+The keyword `notnested` if `true` indicates the use of one parameter Archimedean copula instead of a nested one.

 ```julia